Skip to Main Content

 Jews – Music

-music india in Subject
+Subject Contains music india

 The subject term “Folk music” can also be combined with the names of countries or regions:

-folk music hungary in Subject
+Subject Contains folk music hungary

 The subject term “Folk songs” can be combined with the names of countries, regions, peoples, nationalities, and languages.
 Use subject terms like these: